benschw/horde/drivers.md

 # Drivers

-A json config file named `horde.json` should be placed in your project's root directory.
+A json config file named `horde.json` should be placed in each application service project's root directory.
+This will configure `horde` when run from the project's root.
-This will drive what a `horde run` command does.

 At a bare minimum, this config file should define a `driver` and a `name`.
 The `driver` will specify how your application should be run, and the `name` will be used to